Wrongful Termination Attorneys in Cincinnati and Dayton

 Nobody likes to hear that their employment has been terminated.
 It can be a painful and emotionally difficult experience – one that leaves you without a source of income.
 There are many lawful reasons for employers to let workers go.
 If you were wrongfully terminated, however, you may be able to take legal action to protect your rights.

-The wrongful termination attorneys at Gibson Law, LLC provide experienced and aggressive legal representation for people who have been mistreated by employers.
+The Dayton wrongful termination attorneys at Gibson Law, LLC provide experienced and aggressive legal representation for people who have been mistreated by employers.
 Our lawyers used to represent employers at one of the nation’s largest law firms.
 Now, we help employees who have been wrongly terminated fight back.

 What is wrongful termination?

 Ohio is an at-will employment state.
 That means that without an employment agreement, both the employee and employer can terminate the relationship for any lawful reason.
 Wrongful termination is a termination of employment that is in violation of state or federal law.

 The main unlawful reasons for termination include:

 - Termination due to the employee’s protected characteristic, such as race, sex, religion, age, disability or ethnicity.

 - Termination due to the employee engaging in protected conduct, such as complaining about discrimination, harassment, unsafe working conditions or employer’s unlawful conduct.